On February 1, 2013, John Forbes Kerry became the 68th Secretary of State of the United States.

 As a senator Mr. Kerry was a leader on key foreign policy and national security issues facing the United States, including nuclear nonproliferation and global climate change.
 Prior to chairing the committee, Mr. Kerry chaired the Asia and Middle East subcommittees where he authored and passed major legislation on international drug trafficking, international money laundering, humanitarian aid, and climate change, and he helped negotiate the agreement establishing the United Nations tribunal to prosecute war crimes in Cambodia.

-Mr. Kerry is represented on the Board by Richard Stengel, Under Secretary of State for Public Diplomacy and Public Affairs.
+Mr. Kerry is represented on the Board by Bruce Wharton, Acting Under Secretary of State for Public Diplomacy and Public Affairs.